IAF Leadership

 The value I have worked to instill in my kids is:

-“Do good and be kind to other humans because it is the right thing to do, not because you think you will be rewarded or out of fear of punishment
+“Do good and be kind to other humans because it is the right thing to do, not because you think you will be rewarded or out of fear of punishment.”

-Reid Wightman - Board Director At-Large
+ASHLEY HAGAR - Board Director At-Large

-My backgroud as an atheist was a secular upbringing, a brief foray in
+My background as an atheist was a secular upbringing, a brief foray in religiosity, then finally coming around to understanding that we can't

 answer some of the big questions that we ask in life.
 And that's okay.